 - The dough can be placed in the refrigerator immediately after mixing.

-- When you are ready to bake, remove dough and bring to room temperature, separate your pieces, knead and then place in pans and let rise before baking.
+- When you are ready to bake, remove the dough from the refrigerator and bring it to room temperature.
+Separate your pieces, knead and then place in pans and let rise before baking.

 - My extra notes-